Murder of Vanessa Marcotte: Investigation and media speculation

-Suspect
+Perpetrator

 On April 15, 2017, at a press release in Princeton, Early announced that Marcotte's alleged killer had been apprehended.
 Angelo Colon-Ortiz, age 31, of Worcester, Massachusetts, was arrested on April 14 and was arraigned at Leominster District Court on April 18 and placed on a $10 million bail.
 He faced charges of aggravated assault and assault with intent to rape, as well as a murder charge in which he was indicted by a grand jury on June 23, 2017, at Worcester Superior Court.
 On July 26, he pled not guilty and was ordered by a judge to be held without bail.

 According to authorities, a Massachusetts state police trooper on patrol in Worcester had seen Colon-Ortiz, who matched the description of the suspect, driving a vehicle identical to the one seen on the day of Marcotte's murder.
 The trooper wrote the license plate number on his hand and followed up by visiting Colon-Ortiz's residence with another police officer the next day.
 Colon-Ortiz voluntarily provided a DNA sample, which came back a match from DNA that had been found on Marcotte's hands.
 Colon-Ortiz later claimed that a language barrier led him to provide a DNA sample to police investigators without him giving voluntary consent.
 On that basis, Colon-Ortiz's attorneys filed a motion to suppress the DNA evidence.
-On January 11, 2022, Judge Janet Kenton-Walker denied the defense’s motion to suppress the DNA evidence.
+On January 11, 2022, Judge Janet Kenton-Walker denied the defense's motion to suppress the DNA evidence.

-Colon-Ortiz, a Puerto-Rican native who had no criminal history, was married with three children and had lived in Worcester for less than a year.
+Colon-Ortiz was born in Puerto Rico and had no criminal record prior to the murder.
+He was married with three children and had lived in Worcester for less than a year.
 He worked for a third-party contractor of FedEx, and made deliveries in and was familiar with the town of Princeton and surrounding areas.
 According to his Worcester neighbors, Colon-Ortiz was described as "perverted" and often made vulgar sexual comments to people in the neighborhood.
 A former female Princeton postal worker also said that Colon-Ortiz often made crude comments in Spanish about her and other women to his co-worker.

-Authorities revealed on the day of the murder, a local resident recalled seeing Colon-Ortiz outside his parked black SUV with the hood up, talking on his cell phone, around 12:45 in the afternoon.
+Authorities revealed on the day of the murder, a local resident recalled seeing Colon-Ortiz outside his parked black SUV with the hood up, talking on his cell phone, around 12:45 p.m.
 Cell phone records and data proved that Colon-Ortiz was indeed in the area at that time.
 Marcotte was believed to have left her home around 1:15.
-The resident drove by the vehicle again around 2:05 PM, and the SUV was still parked there, but with the hood back down and no one around.
-Marcotte’s cellphone data showed her phone either was shut off or disabled at 2:11 p.m., which was most likely near the exact time of her death.
+The resident drove by the vehicle again around 2:05 p.m., and the SUV was still parked there, but with the hood back down and no one around.
+Marcotte's cellphone data showed her phone either was shut off or disabled at 2:11 p.m., which was most likely near the exact time of her death.
 Colon-Ortiz, who usually worked the morning shift, was not working the day of the murder.
 It is unknown why he was in the area that day.